 Really, every musical scene brings something special to compensate for the underwhelming, forgettable tunes.

-I have focused on the sheer filmmaking entertainment value of the film, which is quite high, but there’s a thoughtful story carrying the film.
+I have focused on the sheer filmmaking entertainment value of the film, which is quite high, but there’s a warm story carrying the film, too.
 It is, in some ways, a retread of previous films: tracing the ups and downs of the production of a musical.
 But the stakes feel higher in some ways: Scholarships are on the line, adult identities locking into place, and the future of Troy and Gabriella’s romance hanging in the balance.

 All of that is pretty much what you’d expect out of a “Senior Year” film.
 What’s a surprise is the film’s aggressively meta elements: The students are putting on a show recapping the story of their own high school years.
-Diegesis breaks down in astonishing ways; the line grows blurry between the in-universe musical and the characters spontaneous bursting into song, and in fact explicitly breaks down during “A Night to Remember,” when a non-diegetic prom number turns into an on-stage rehearsal without transition.
-The film ends with a song titled “High School Musical” and the characters bowing on a stage as if part of a theatre encore.
-It’s almost trippy.
+Diegesis breaks down in astonishing ways; the line grows blurry between the in-universe musical and the characters spontaneous bursting into song, and in fact explicitly breaks down during “A Night to Remember,” when a prom number turns into an on-stage rehearsal without transition.
+It gets weirder from there: The film ends with a song just titled “High School Musical,” and after graduation, a curtain falls, the stars reappearing and bowing on a stage as if part of a theatre encore.
+It’s actually kinda trippy.

-There is ultimately something flimsy about the narrative structure: Much of the content feels like filler, as if Ortega (correctly) assumes that fans would be satisfied to just enjoy some fun numbers with characters we’ve come to love.
-Very few of the story beats feel urgent or unmissable.
+There is ultimately something flimsy about the narrative structure, though: Much of the content feels like filler, as if Ortega (correctly) assumes that fans would be satisfied to just enjoy some fun numbers with characters we’ve come to love.
+It’s shaggy and light despite the higher stakes.
+Very few of the story beats feel urgent or especially exciting.